You're operating heavy machinery: burnout risk in AI-augmented engineering teams

 Standard burnout signals like declining output, missed deadlines, or visible disengagement are partly masked when AI is filling the gaps.
 An engineer running on empty can still ship.

-What they're likely to lose first is the quality of judgment: the calls about what to build, what to skip, what the model got subtly wrong, when to push back on a proposed direction.
-Those are exactly the calls that matter most in an AI-augmented team.
-They're also the hardest for a leader to see from the outside, until something obvious goes wrong.
+What they're likely to lose first is the judgments AI tools are still terrible at: the calls about what to build, what to skip, where the model has misread complex context, when to push back on a proposed direction.
+Those are critical calls in an AI-augmented team, and they're the hardest for a leader to see from the outside, until something obvious goes wrong.

-This is where early signals are critical.
+This is where early signals and the right framework for organising them are critical.
 The Fuel-Gauge-Terrain framework is TANK's evidence-based model for burnout prevention: Fuel is the balance between stress and recovery; Gauge is your ability to read your own signals accurately; Terrain is the system environment that makes balance easier or harder.

-In AI-augmented teams, fuel is a problem most engineers don't see coming.
+In AI-augmented teams, many engineers won't see fuel problems coming.
 They've managed high-intensity work before, but always with low-intensity work built in as a natural counterweight.
 That counterweight is gone.
-Recovery now has to be deliberate, and many engineers are encountering that requirement for the first time.
+To replenish fuel during the day, recovery now has to be deliberate, and many engineers are encountering that requirement for the first time.

 The terrain problem: what leaders can actually shift